Frequently Asked Questions - FAQ

 The model levels of ICON-D2 based on a cross-section over the Alps

-The model data is interpolated to some pressure levels and then made available to the meteorological providers.
+The model data is interpolated to a few pressure levels and then made available to weather providers.
 Typically, these are the pressure levels 850 hPa (approx. 1458 m), 800 hPa (approx. 2000 m), 700 hPa (approx. 3013 m), and 500 hPa (approx. 5600 m).
-Most providers only show the wind values at these pressure levels, which is sufficient for normal use.
+Most providers only show wind values at these pressure levels, which is sufficient for normal use.
 However, this brings two problems:

-1. The actual height of the pressure levels depends on the air pressure.
-In high pressure or low pressure, the deviation can be up to 150 meters up or down.
+1. The actual height of the pressure levels depends on air pressure.
+With high or low pressure, the deviation can be up to 150 meters up or down.
 Thus, the 3000 m forecast actually corresponds to a 2850 m - 3150 m forecast.

-2. The pressure levels in the range of interest to hang gliders are too far apart.
-Thus, important altitudes such as 2500 and 3500 m are missing.
+2. The pressure levels in the range interesting for thermal pilots are too far apart.
+This means that important altitudes such as 2500 and 3500 m are missing for us pilots.

-Some providers help themselves by interpolating the 800 hPa forecast from the weighted average of the 850 hPa and 700 hPa forecasts.
-This loses the actual vertical resolution of the weather model, as shown in the following image:
+Some providers solve this by interpolating the 800 hPa forecast from the weighted average of the 850 hPa and 700 hPa forecasts.
+This, however, loses the actual vertical resolution of the weather model, as shown in the following image:

 ICON-D2 vertical resolution

-Other providers use model levels to calculate the 2500 m forecast and take the wind values from the nearest model level.
-This makes the matter significantly more accurate, as the model levels at 2500 m in the flatlands are only about 150 m apart.
+Other providers use the nearest model level for the 2500 m forecast, making it much more accurate, as the model levels at 2500 m in the lowlands are only about 150 m apart.

-On the map, you can choose between the wind forecasts of the ICON-CH model family (ICON-CH1 and ICON-CH2) and the ICON-DE model family (ICON-D2 and ICON-EU) in the upper menu.
-The model family is listed in the time selection bar at the bottom right, along with the time of the last forecast update.
+On the map, you can select between the wind forecast of the ICON-CH model family (ICON-CH1 and ICON-CH2) and the ICON-DE model family (ICON-D2 and ICON-EU) in the top menu.
+Depending on the model family, a different coverage area is used.
+The model family is shown in the time selection bar at the bottom right together with the time of the last forecast update.

-Within a model family, you can differentiate between the higher-resolution model (ICON-CH1 or ICON-D2) and the lower-resolution model (ICON-CH2 or ICON-EU) as follows:
+Within a model family, you can distinguish between the higher resolution model (ICON-CH1 or ICON-D2) and the lower resolution model (ICON-CH2 or ICON-EU) as follows:

-1. Time period: ICON-D2 and ICON-CH1 forecasts are available for a maximum of 48 hours.
-You can assume that the forecasts for the current and the following day come from the higher-resolution model.
-The forecasts for days 2-4 come from the lower-resolution model (ICON-CH2 or ICON-EU).
+1. Time period: ICON-CH1 and ICON-D2 forecasts are available for a maximum of 48 hours.
+The forecasts for the current and following day come from the higher resolution model.
+The days 3-5 come from the lower resolution model (ICON-CH2 or ICON-EU).

 2. Arrow spacing: The arrows on the wind maps correspond exactly to the model resolution.
-In the ICON-CH model family, the arrows on a wind map are either 1 km apart (ICON-CH1) or 2 km apart (ICON-CH2).
-In the ICON-DE model family, the arrows are either approximately 2 km apart (ICON-D2) or around 6 km apart (ICON-EU).
+The arrows on a wind map are either 1 km (ICON-CH1) or about 2 km (ICON-CH2) apart for the ICON-CH model family.
+In the ICON-DE model family, the arrows are either about 2 km (ICON-D2) or about 6 km apart (ICON-EU).

-XC Therm is exclusively tailored to the needs of paragliders, hang gliders, and rigid wings.
-Therefore, there is a wind scale specifically designed for the needs of these pilots for each category.
-For paragliders, flying in winds over 45 km/h is unrealistic, so higher wind values are not color-coded.
+XC Therm is tailored to the needs of paraglider, hang glider, and glider pilots.
+Therefore, there is a wind scale specifically tailored to the needs of these pilots for each category.
+For paragliders, for example, flying in winds over 45 km/h is usually unrealistic, which is why higher wind values are not color-coded.
 This makes the wind maps clearer.

-Since the pressure differences refer to the air pressure at the ground, they provide little information about the conditions at the altitude of the Alpine passes, especially on days with inversions.
-Additionally, the temperature at altitude and the humidity also play a crucial role in whether foehn occurs.
-Therefore, pressure difference diagrams should be viewed with great caution and only as a rough indicator.
+Since pressure differences always refer to the air pressure at ground level, they provide little information about the conditions at the height of the Alpine passes, especially on days with inversions.
+In addition, temperature at altitude and humidity also play a decisive role in whether foehn occurs.
+Therefore, pressure difference diagrams should be used with great caution and only as a rough indicator.

-On the other hand, the wind forecasts of the high-resolution models (ICON-CH1, ICON-D2, ICON-CH2) take all the above parameters into account and can predict foehn flows much more reliably, especially at altitudes of 1500m, 2000m, and 2500m.
+On the other hand, the wind forecasts of the high-resolution models (ICON-CH1, ICON-D2, ICON-CH2) include all the above parameters and can predict foehn flows much more reliably, especially at altitudes of 1500m, 2000m, and 2500m.

 Java TopTask

-The core functionality of the version of Java TopTask offered by XC Therm is identical to the version of Java TopTask offered by the German Weather Service (DWD) until the end of March 2024.
-The main difference is that the new version of TopTask gets the weather data directly from XC Therm.
+The core functionality of the Java TopTask version offered by XC Therm is identical to the version offered by the German Meteorological Service, Deutscher Wetterdienst (DWD), until the end of March 2024.
+The main difference is that the new version of TopTask obtains the weather data directly from XC Therm.

 As before: